stuartmscott/Pano/README.md

 Pano includes support for rendering and interacting with text with the TextView and TextEdit widgets respectively.

-Try them out by running the [Text Sample App](./samples/text/README.md)
+Try them out by running the [Text Sample App](./samples/text/)

 ### Text Alignment

 - Vertical - Start, Center, End
 - Horizontal - Start, Center, End, Justified

-Start and End in the case is determined by the direction of the font used.
+Start and End in this case is determined by the direction of the font used.

 ### Text Truncation